ksiondag/agile_game/README.txt

 If you are playing AgileGame, please fork the master repository
     No real reason, I just want to see if others play this game

+Only five minutes total can be used to refer to outside documentation
+    game_engine is not outside documentation
+    agile_game is not outside documentation